OctopusDeploy/Issues/docs/CONTRIBUTING.internal.md

 We automatically create Release Notes in markdown by querying the public GitHub Issues linked to PRs that form part of a Release.

 We scan the Comments of an Issue for one beginning with a specific string: `Release Note: ` (or any other defined in the source) and use that for the Release Note, otherwise, we'll use the Issue Title.

-## GitHub Milestones deprecated

-We used to create multiple issues for each bug and use GitHub Milestones to group Issues into a Release.
-Now that OctoNotes is smarter and Release Note generation is easier, we don't use milestones anymore, and we create a single issue per bug.